Accessibility Percolation with Rough Mount Fuji labels: Introduction

 \begin{definition} We say that $\Pi\subset V\setminus\{\rho\}$ is a \emph{cutset} separating $\rho$ and $\infty$ if every infinite (simple) path from $\rho$ must include at least one vertex from $\Pi$. \end{definition}

-The usual definition of cutset, given in \cite{lyons_peres:probability_on_trees}, uses edges instead of vertices; but since edges and non-root vertices are in bijection for trees, there is no difference for our purposes.
+In fact the definition of cutset given in \cite{lyons_peres:probability_on_trees} uses edges instead of vertices; but since edges and non-root vertices are in bijection for trees, there is no difference for our purposes.

 \begin{definition} Suppose that $G=T$, a rooted infinite, locally finite tree.
 The \emph{branching number} of $T$ is

 where $d(\rho,v)$ denotes the graph distance from the root $\rho$ to the vertex $v$, and the infimum is taken over cutsets $\Pi$ that separate $\rho$ from infinity. \end{definition}